 How Can I Save on Prescription Drugs?

-So generic drugs can save you money, and they’re just as safe and effective as their brand-name equivalents.
-Generic equivalents are not always available, so it’s best to talk with your doctor about whether a generic is available and if it’s right for you.
+Generic equivalents are not always available, so it’s best to speak with your doctor to see if one is available and if it’s right for you.

 If there are prescriptions you take regularly, you may be able to save money by using mail-order service.
 Most of the time, you can save money by getting a 90-day supply of your medication for the cost of a 60-day supply, and it’s delivered right to your home for free.
 Check your plan to see if mail-order is covered, how much you can save, and how to sign up.

 See if your health plan offers mail-order service for prescription drugs.
 It'll save you a trip to the pharmacy and most of the time, it costs you less.